maxsun/typedevents/README.md

 Once you finish entering your events, you can either download it as an ICS file on your local calendar or sign into Google to add them into your Google calendar.

-*Default Inputs*
+**Default Inputs**

-Date : Today
+Date: Today

-Time Duration : 0 min
+Time Duration: 0 min

-Place : none
+Place: none

-Title : none
+Title: none

-Repeat : none
+Repeat: none

-*Features*
+**Features:**

-Google Calendar and Native Calendar App Integration
+ Google Calendar and Native Calendar App Integration, Intuitive Date Interpolation, Date Rolling, Instant Input Feedback, Shortcuts

-Intuitive Date Interpolation

-Date Rolling Forwards

-Instant Input Feedback

-*Supported Shortcuts*
+**Supported Shortcuts**

 Today, Tomorrow

 Noon, Midnight